BMW 5 Series (E39): Wagon self-levelling suspension

 The Touring model was the first BMW model to use air suspension (self-levelling suspension was first used by BMW for the E23 7 Series with a closed-loop nitrogen system that operated in parallel with the steel springs).
-This "self leveling" system controls the ride height of the rear of the vehicle and is designed to keep the center of the wheel a specified distance from the lip of the fender as the weight of the load in the cargo area varies.
+This "self leveling" system controls the ride height of the rear of the vehicle and is designed to keep the centre of the wheel a specified distance from the lip of the fender as the weight of the load in the boot area varies.

 Instead of using a traditional coil springs, the system uses pneumatic springs paired with air reservoirs that are pressurised by an air compressor.
 The system is controlled by two Hall effect sensors at the rear of the vehicle.
 These sensors tell the EHC (electric height control) if the rear ride height needs to be adjusted and adjust headlight height for vehicles equipped with Xenon headlights.
 When a door or the rear hatch is opened and then closed the control module will constantly monitor the input signals from the HALL sensors and will activate a correction if the ride height has change greater than 10mm.
 During normal operation the system stays online but does not adjust to conditions such as potholes.

+Headlight Lighting Technology (Front Illumination)

+The BMW 5 Series E39 was offered with several headlight configurations depending on trim level and equipment package.
+Models equipped with conventional halogen headlamps utilized H7 bulbs for the low-beam function, whereas vehicles fitted with factory xenon (HID) systems employed D2S discharge lamps, engineered to deliver a more concentrated light output and a color temperature closer to natural daylight.

+Regardless of lighting specification—halogen or xenon—the high-beam function across all E39 variants was standardized with HB3 (9005) bulbs, ensuring simplified maintenance and cross-compatibility throughout the model lineup.

+The optical design of the E39 headlight assemblies, including the signature “corona ring” elements, was developed to optimize beam distribution and enhance road illumination under nighttime conditions.
+This configuration allowed both halogen and xenon systems to achieve more uniform light dispersion and improved forward visibility.
+As a result, the E39 gained recognition for offering one of the most effective lighting systems in its segment at the time.

 M5 model

 The M5 model of the E39 was introduced in 1998 at the Geneva Motor Show and was produced from 1998 to 2003.
-It was powered by the S62 V8 engine.
-All E39 M5 cars were sold in the sedan body style with a 6-speed manual transmission.
+It was powered by the S62 V8 engine producing 394 horsepower.
+All E39 M5 cars that were made were sold in the saloon body style with a 6-speed manual transmission.
+A single M5 Touring model was made, but was never sold or put into production.